yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/README.md

 3. You can view example code in the folder `EXAMPLE`
 3. You should put your code in the older with your name

-###Working & Pushing changes to your personal github repository
+###Working in your personal repository
 1. `cd` to the folder with your name
 4. Do your work (IN YOUR FOLDER ONLY!)
 5. Git add/commit/push to your copy
 3. Try to get into the habit of adding/committing/pushing very often - every substantial change, approximately every 3-10 minutes

-###Updating your repository to have any changes STC made since you first pulled
+###Updating your personal repository match STC's
-1. When the STC repository changes (new assignments or updated testing file) you'll have to update your copy
+When the STC repository changes (new assignments or updated testing file) you'll have to update your copy
 1. `cd` to the Yalies-On-Rails-2014-Spring repository
 2. `git pull upstream master` to pull updates from upstream (=STC's copy) to your master branch